klinsdsc/onto_match_service/README.md

        apt install libtbb-dev
        apt install nlohmann-json3-dev

-5. Install FastAPI and required libraries in requirements.txt
+5. Install FastAPI and all the required libraries in requirements.txt
 6. Start FastAPI